olimorris/tmux-pomodoro-plus/README.md

-set -g @pomodoro_break_mins 5               # The duration of the break after the pomodoro completes set -g @pomodoro_intervals 5                # The number of intervals before a longer break is started set -g @pomodoro_long_break_mins 25         # The duration of the long break set -g @pomodoro_prompt_me 'off'            # Prompt the user to start pomodoro's and breaks
+set -g @pomodoro_break_mins 5               # The duration of the break after the pomodoro completes set -g @pomodoro_intervals 5                # The number of intervals before a longer break is started set -g @pomodoro_long_break_mins 25         # The duration of the long break set -g @pomodoro_prompt_me 'off'            # Get prompted to start pomodoros and breaks

 set -g @pomodoro_on " 🍅"                   # The formatted output when the pomodoro is running set -g @pomodoro_prompt_pomodoro " 🕤 start?"        # The formatted output when waiting to start a pomodoro